 The easiest way to understand what’s going on here is to think of a test.
 When you took tests in school, there were questions and answers; your grade was determined by how close your answers were to the actual ones (or the answer key).
 But imagine if there was no answer key, and there were only questions.
 How would you grade yourself?

-The stars are data points, and Machine Learning works on creating a line that explains how the input and outcomes are related.
+The stars are data points, and machine learning works on creating a line that explains how the input and outcomes are related.
 But in unsupervised learning, there are no outcomes!
 We’re just looking to analyze in the input, which is our Twitter followers.
 There is no salary, or Y, involved at all.
-Just like there being no answer key for the test.
+Just like there not being an answer key for the test.

 Maybe we don’t have access to salary data, or we’re just interested in different questions.
 It doesn’t matter!
 The important thing is that there is no output to match to, and no line to draw that represents a relationship.